ivangsa/ivangsa.github.io/src/content/articles/arcadia/002-ddd-problem-space-vs-solution-space.md

 Storming.
 You mark them visibly and you keep going.
 You are not trying to resolve them on the spot.
 You are making them visible.

-Hot spots are not problems.
-They are the business.
-For Arcadia, the hot spots are where the trust gets built or broken.
-Stock reservation rules, early access windows, buyer tiers.
-That is what we want to deliver.
-That is what we are discovering.
+Hot spots are where the dialogue gets interesting.
+Business experts and technical experts start talking about what makes Arcadia memorable for its customers.
+What is feasible now.
+What needs more thought.
+What comes later.

 We start with the PlaceOrder flow.
 A strong happy path: stock reservation, payment, confirmation.
 Not the full vision yet.
 But a